BorgwardtLab/SiNIMin/README.md

 ### Compilation (manual)

 Note that the package relies on the Eigen-library.
 This library has to be linked upon re-compilation of the method.
 OpenMP is used for parallelization of permutation testing.

+We provide a `Makefile` that may have to be adjusted for the compilation to work.
+You can compile the program using the following steps:

+    $ cd SiNIMin/C
+    $ make

+If the compile step does not work, please try adjusting the compiler settings in the `Makefile` or use another compilation method.

 ### Compilation (CMake)